Denny Sanford Premier Center: Events

 Shania Twain brought her Rock This Country Tour to the arena on September 23, 2015.
 She returned for her Shania Now Tour on May 16, 2018.
 James Taylor performed there with his band.

 Paul McCartney kicked off the Midwest leg of his One on One Tour at the arena on May 2, 2016.
 This marked his first performance in South Dakota as well as McCartney's first-ever performance as a solo artist of "A Hard Day's Night" and the first time the song was performed by a Beatle in half a century since the Beatles played it for the last time on 31 August 1965 at the Cow Palace in Daly City, California.

+On May 13, 2024 the Sioux Falls Sports Authority announced that the PREMIER Center had secured the bid to host the 2025 U.S. Olympic team trials for men's and women's curling as well as the U.S. Paralympic team trials for wheelchair mixed doubles curling.
+The trials will take place in Sioux Falls from November 7–16, 2025.
+The winners of the trials will represent the United States at the 2026 Milano-Cortina Winter Olympic and Paralympic Games.

+Notable Performers

+In the relatively short history of the PREMIER Center, the venue has hosted a wide variety of concerts and many notable performers including; Paul McCartney, Elton John, Eagles, Shania Twain, Nickelback, Demi Lovato, Eric Church, Morgan Wallen, Luke Combs, Thomas Rhett, Ed Sheeran, Kenny Chesney, Rod Stewart, Def Leppard, Mötley Crüe, Lil Wayne, Rascal Flatts, Florida Georgia Line, Dolly Parton, Toby Keith, Garth Brooks, Pentatonix, Carrie Underwood, Blake Shelton, Foo Fighters, KISS, Fleetwood Mac, Journey, Metallica, Smashing Pumpkins, Imagine Dragons, Reba McEntire, Cher, Snoop Dogg, Chris Stapleton, Lauren Daigle, Kane Brown, Kelsea Ballerini, Brooks & Dunn, Greta Van Fleet, Backstreet Boys, Cody Johnson, Jelly Roll, Luke Bryan, Tim McGraw Toto and Faith Hill.